dplanitzer/Serena/Commands/shell/README.md

 Starts a new shell instance as a child process of the current shell.
 The new shell inherits all environment variables, the root directory and the current working directory of its parent shell.
 Exit the new shell by issuing an "exit" command on the command line.
 The shell runs in interactive mode by default.

 If a string is provided as the last argument to the shell then this string is interpreted as the path to a shell script.
 The shell loads the script and executes it.
 The '--command' switch causes the shell to interpret the string as a shell command instead of a path to a script file.
 Multiple commands may be provided in a single string by separating them with a semicolon (';') character.

+#### SAVE [-a | --append] [-r | --raw] <data> to \<path>

+Writes the provided data to a new file at location 'path'.
+Any existing data is by default overridden.
+The provided data is appended to the end of an existing file if the '--append' switch is provided.

 #### TYPE [--hex] \<path>